• Home

 Notes

-Cutting sweet potato into small rectangular pieces reduces cooking time and it makes sweet potatoes more appealing to kids.
+• Cutting sweet potatoes into small rectangular pieces reduces cooking time and it makes sweet potatoes more appealing to kids.
+See the step-by-step instructions photo in the recipe post for how I cut sweet potatoes into small pieces.

-As for the cayenne pepper - a little goes a long way.
-If your kids don't like spice, I do not suggest adding any cayenne.
+• As for the cayenne pepper, a little goes a long way.
+If you or your kids don't like spice, don't add cayenne pepper.
 I often put cayenne on half and leave the other half simply salted, because one of my kids likes spicey food and the others do not.

 Nutrition